DGM-3780-Spring2021/In-Class-Challenges/README.md

 The challenges are in the challenges.md file.

 Create new .js files with submitted code.
-HTML files aren't required, but if that is something that helps you they are ok.
+Use your first name for the name of the file.
+(IE landon.js) HTML files aren't required, but if that is something that helps you they are ok.